kokkos/kokkos.github.io/content/blog/blog-post-09.md

 # Motivation

-By default, internal Kokkos execution space parameters are empirically or heuristically hand-tuned with fixed parameter values to provide "one size fits most" performance, with the goal of minimizing the effect of the abstraction overhead and approximating the performance of an optimized, lower-level implementation.
-Can these parameters be tuned for a particular application and architecture for programmers to easily tackle further performance opportunities?
-The Kokkos Tools APEX auto-tuning connector [5], released in Kokkos 4.5 [4], offers an answer.
+By default, internal Kokkos execution space parameters are empirically or heuristically hand-tuned with fixed parameter values to provide "one-size-fits-most" performance, with the goal of minimizing the effect of the abstraction overhead and approximating the performance of an optimized, lower-level backend implementation.
+Can these parameters be automatically tuned for a particular application and architecture so that programmers can easily tackle further performance opportunities?
+Auto-tuning capabilities for Kokkos programmers [5], released in Kokkos 4.5 [4], offer an answer.

 # How it Works